frigaut/mavis-ao-new/_posts/2020-12-14-Big-update.md

 ## MAVIS Phase A review

 The MAVIS phase A review took place over two half days on may 26-27, 2020 - at the height of the COVID first wave.
 It was all virtual of course.
-The documentation was delivered 6 weeks prior to the review, and in the usual ESO review style, we had an exchange of RID/RIX/RIC prior to the review itself, so that the review was dedicated to discussions on points that were not settled during this pe-review process.
+The documentation was delivered 6 weeks prior to the review, and in the usual ESO review style, we had an exchange of RID/RIX/RIC prior to the review itself, so that the review was dedicated to discussions on points that were not settled during this pre-review process.

 MAVIS passed the phase A review, with a handful of actions items that were addressed by Mid July.